Click on the dots for more information on each item.

 This is the semester charge for your on campus housing.
 For questions, please contact Residential Life and Housing at (508) 793-7453, or visit their website.

 This is the semester charge for your meal plan.
-A student who wishes to change their meal plan must do so by September 6, 2013.
-Juniors and Seniors living in apartment style housing who wish to withdraw from their meal plan must do so by September 6, 2013.
+A student who wishes to change their meal plan must do so by the end of the second week of classes.
+Juniors and Seniors living in apartment style housing who wish to withdraw from their meal plan must do so by the end of the second week of classes.
 A student may add a meal plan at any time during the semester.
 If you would like to change your meal plan, please send an email to firstname.lastname@example.org.

 For more information about the different meal plan options, please visit the Clark Dining site.

 Clark University offers a monthly payment plan through Tuition Management Systems.
 This a great option for families looking for help with larger semester payments, trying to maximize savings, or reduce loan debt.
-This payment plan allows families to spread annual expenses over 10 monthly payments.
-Your only cost for this service is a $60 enrollment fee.
+This payment plan allows families to spread annual expenses over 10 monthly payments or single semester expenses over 5 monthly payments.
+Your only cost for this services is a $60 enrollment fee for the annual plan or $35 for the single semester plan.
 Life insurance covering your monthly payment plan is included at no additional cost to you and is underwritten by New York Life Insurance Company.
 Please visit www.afford.com/clarku for more information.

 If you find the monthly payments to be more that you can afford, you may want to try a payment plan and loan combination.
 Please visit www.afford.com/borrowsmart for more information about combination options.